West Park, Leeds

 West Park is a suburb of north-west Leeds, West Yorkshire, England, north of Headingley.
 It is a mixed area of private suburban housing and suburban council estates.
-The name derives from its main park (approximately 500 metres north-south by 300 metres east-west) containing playing fields together with a conservation area of grassy meadow ending in woodland.
+The name derives from its main park (approximately 500 m north–south by 300 m east–west) containing playing fields together with a conservation area of grassy meadow ending in woodland.
 The largest housing estate in West Park is Moor Grange.

 The majority of the area sits in the Weetwood ward of Leeds City Council, except for the south west corner sitting in the neighbouring Kirkstall ward.

 Governance

 The south west corner (with an eastern border of Spen Lane and the A6120 Leeds Outer Ring Road to the north) of West Park lies in the Kirkstall ward and the rest of the suburb sits in the Weetwood ward.
 As a result, West Park is split between two parliamentary constituencies with the Leeds North West constituency including Weetwood ward (served by Labour Co-operative Member of Parliament, Alex Sobel) and Leeds West constituency (represented by fellow Labour MP Rachel Reeves) covering Kirkstall ward.

 It has the postcode of LS16.